Scattering diagrams, stability conditions, and coherent sheaves on $\mathbb{P}^2$: Introduction

 Recall from \cite{MR2373143} that every Bridgeland stability condition $\sigma$ on $\D^b(\PP^2)$ comes with the data of an additive map

 called the central charge.
 The notion of stability specified by $\sigma$ is determined by the relative phases of the central charges $Z_\gamma^\sigma$.

-Bridgeland stability conditions for polarized surfaces, and so in particular for $\PP^2$, have been well studied \cite{MR2376815, MR3010070, MR2852118}.
+Bridgeland stability conditions for polarized surfaces, such as $\PP^2$, have been well studied \cite{MR2376815, MR3010070, MR2852118}.
 In particular, it is known how to construct an explicit half-space $\mathbb{H}\coloneq \{ (s,t) \in \R^2 \,| t>0\}$ of stability condition on $\D^b(\PP^2)$.
 The central charge for the stability $(s,t) \in \HH$ is given by

 The main idea to construct scattering diagrams from stability conditions is to consider loci of stability conditions $\sigma$ indexed by $\gamma \in \Gamma$ and defined by the condition that the central charge $Z_\gamma^\sigma$ remains of constant phase.
 In terms of the $(s,t)$ coordinates on $\mathbb{H}$, these loci are parabola in $\mathbb{H}$ and not straight lines.
 Our main remark is that the map